LEVEL 1 MEDITATION

 ~ When this technique is practiced successfully, the next step is to “transform and purify” the vital energies of the body by “filtering” the instinctual and bodily impulses through the light energy in the lower abdomen with each controlled and refined breath; like water in a pool running through a filter.
 The practioner remains still and focused in the light and simply breathes; the instincts, impulses, and residual corruption of the body will arise on their own and come to the “filter” like a moth to light.
 Remain still and peaceful; do not personally identify with these lower body energies.
 This filtering process will transform and purify the vital energies of the body by removing residual corruption, anxiety, stress, and other abnormalities.
 Practice until these energies are purified by eliminating the corruption.
 The goal is to transform the non-personal bodily urges so they no longer manifest in purely selfish ways and consciousness is free from the compulsive, primitive desires.
 By so doing, consciousness no longer identifies with the primal instinctual nature and is liberated and profoundly changed.
 This change allows for consciousness to shift its focus to a new center of reality, namely, the psychic; this is the beginning of Level 2 meditation.

 ~ Do not allow for the “ego-mind” to become involved in the focused-breathing exercise; do not allow the ego-personality to enter, speak, or disturb this process.
 Become an “impersonal point of observation” focusing entirely on the breath and keeping the bodily aches, itches, and sleepiness at bay.
 Gradually, there will be moments of stillness, lucidity, and focus followed by minutes of the same.
 Practice until this state can be maintained with effortless effort.
 When one is nearing completion on this level of meditation, an important benchmark to look for is when you realize that “you” are not the physical body, the instincts, the impulses, or the urges of the body, but the “real you” is the impersonal observer; this is not an intellectual understanding, but an “internal knowing” realization.
 When the “impersonal self” has sufficient control over the auto-erotic urges so they can be consistently managed over a period of time and goals can be achieved, it is time to begin studying Level 2.
-Make sure this level has been reached or the undisciplined impulses and urges will rise up and interfere with the work on the next level.
+Make sure this level has been reached or the undisciplined impulses and urges will rise up and interfere with the work on the next level and create confusion.
 It frequently happens that an individual thinks he/she has gained control of these powers, but instead they still govern the individual.
 When these urges compel us to act, think, and behave relative to the auto-erotic urges rather than according to our higher values, we are not yet free.

 This first level of meditation is the “preparation of the new wineskin” in which the physical body and nervous system are purified and strengthened to receive the light of Christ.
 This is not unlike having the proper size pipe to run water through; an insufficient sized or weak pipe would burst.
 The longer the meditation is practiced, the more the body/body-mind is purified and vitalized, but use common sense.
 For beginners, set a goal to do 20 minutes then work toward an hour.
 Ideally, practice the focused-breathing exercise for 15-30 minutes upon awakening in the morning.
 Do the same at night, time permitting.
 Depending on one’s nature, a person may favor one of these periods over the other.
 If this is the case, shift more time to that period; focused-breathing can be practiced for as long as one is comfortable and relaxed.
 My favorite time was 1-3 hours in the early morning.